Chemotherapy for pancreatic cancer

-- Some people have chemotherapy before surgery to try to make the cancer smaller so that there’s a better chance of removing it all.
+- Some people have chemotherapy before surgery to try to make the cancer smaller so that there is a better chance of removing it all.

-- Chemotherapy is used after surgery to try to reduce the chance of the cancer coming back.
+- Chemotherapy is used after surgery to try stop the cancer coming back.

 There are different chemotherapy drugs that can be used to treat pancreatic cancer.
 You may have one chemotherapy drug on its own, or two or three drugs together.
 This will depend on how fit and well you are.

 These are the chemotherapy drugs used for pancreatic cancer, and how they are used together.
 The brand name of each drug is in brackets.

-- FOLFIRINOX – a combination of oxaliplatin (Eloxatin®), leucovirin, irinotecan and Fluorouracil (5-FU)
+- FOLFIRINOX – a combination of oxaliplatin (Eloxatin®), folinic acid (leucovirin), irinotecan and Fluorouracil (5-FU)

 - Gemcitabine (Gemzar®)

 - GemCap - gemcitabine and capecitabine (Xeloda®)

-- FOLFOX - oxaliplatin (Eloxatin®) with fluorouracil (5-FU) and folinic acid
+- FOLFOX - oxaliplatin, fluorouracil and folinic acid

 - Nab-paclitaxel (Abraxane®) with gemcitabine.